Psychopath Eyes: Do Psychos Have Different Eyes & Stares?

 Do Psychopaths Have Different Eyes?

-A psychopath’s default eye behavior is a cold stare, especially when confronted with negative or dangerous stimuli.
+A psychopath’s default eye behavior is a cold stare, especially when they confront a negative or dangerous stimuli.

 Overall, whatever their feelings inside, their expressions do not reach their eyes.
 They, or their brains, or their personality traits, do not allow it.